ForbesLindesay/secure-javascript-sandbox/README.md

 # instead of treating it as a function expression.
 This does incur
 # a small performance overhead.
 SANDBOX_MODULE_METHOD=NULL
-# Set this to a directory path to allow JavaScript to import modules
+# Set this to a JSON file specifying how imports should be mapped
-# from that directory, instead of allowing HTTP imports.
-SANDBOX_IMPORTS_DIRECTORY=NULL
+# to either URLs or local files.
+Defaults to allowing any absolute
+# http/https URL that's allowed by the SANDBOX_HTTP_MODE
+# See tests/imports for an example
+SANDBOX_IMPORT_MAP_PATH=NULL

 # Whether to expose a /strip_types endpoint to remove TypeScript
 # annotations from JavaScript,